top of page

 Use good food handling and storage common sense

-So hopefully by now, you recognize the signs of food poisoning, and you learned you have some control over avoiding it.
-I’ll tell you this; people who have had food poisoning tell you they’ll never forget the incident.
-So no eating a chicken nugget if you drop it on the floor, and put your pizza in the fridge at night if you want it cold the next morning!
+So, by now, you recognize the signs of food poisoning and have learned you have some control over avoiding it.
+I’ll tell you this: people who have had food poisoning say never forget the incident.
+Always ensure you're safe and clean when preparing food.
+Don't eat a chicken nugget if you drop it on the floor, and put your pizza in the fridge at night if you want it cold the following day!

 Suspect you have food poisoning in Tuscaloosa AL?
 We got you at Crimson Care in Tuscaloosa, AL.